RTippin/messenger/docs/ChatBots.md

 #### Available match methods
 - `contains` - The trigger can be anywhere within a message.
 Cannot be part of or inside another word.
-- `contains:caseless` - Same as "contains", but is case insensitive.
+- `contains:caseless` - Same as "contains", but is case-insensitive.
 - `contains:any` - The trigger can be anywhere within a message, including inside another word.
-- `contains:any:caseless` - Same as "contains any", but is case insensitive.
+- `contains:any:caseless` - Same as "contains any", but is case-insensitive.
 - `exact` - The trigger must match the message exactly.
-- `exact:caseless` - Same as "exact", but is case insensitive.
+- `exact:caseless` - Same as "exact", but is case-insensitive.
 - `starts:with` - The trigger must be the lead phrase within the message.
 Cannot be part of or inside another word.
-- `starts:with:caseless` - Same as "starts with", but is case insensitive.
+- `starts:with:caseless` - Same as "starts with", but is case-insensitive.

 ---